XinTecK/terminal-agenda/README.md

 Application language : :fr:

 *All your tasks are stored in the `.task` file.
-If you want to delete a task, you have to do it mannualy (delete the task line)(**this feature will be release soon**).
+If you want to delete a task, you have to do it manually (delete the task line)(**this feature will be release soon**).
 You can manually add/modify your tasks in this file too.*

 ### Current functionnal features :
 - Add a task and attach a group to it